-Appointing someone as your legal representative does, of course, involve an element of risk and obviously a great deal of trust is required when choosing a Power of Attorney.
+Appointing someone as your legal representative does, of course, involve an element of risk and obviously, a great deal of trust is required when choosing a Power of Attorney.
 Whomever you instruct as your Power of Attorney becomes you in a legal sense.
 You are giving that person the right to act for you in a way that you could yourself if you were present.
-He/she can make certain decisions which are legally binding on you.
+He/she can make certain decisions that are legally binding on you.

-For these reasons, it is always important to make sure that you are comfortable with the terms included in the Power of Attorney and full read and understand the document and also that you are comfortable that the person whom you are giving Power of Attorney to is reliable, trustworthy and has the necessary skills, knowledge, and experience to act on your behalf.
+For these reasons, it is always important to make sure that you are comfortable with the terms included in the Power of Attorney and full read and understand the document and also that you are comfortable that the person to whom you are giving Power of Attorney is reliable, trustworthy and has the necessary skills, knowledge, and experience to act on your behalf.
 Do not take short-cuts or simply appoint someone as Power of Attorney because they are cheaper as this is certainly not the best way to ensure that your interests are protected fully.

 what type of Power of attorney is best for me?

 There are various types of Power of Attorney but they usually fall into two main categories – General or Special.
 General Power of Attorneys gives the agent broad powers to act whereas Special Power of Attorneys is more specific, either being limited to a specific transaction or limited in terms of time.
 Normally a Special Power of Attorney will be enough to complete the required task whilst also offering less risk to the person giving the power. – We tailor each power of attorney to meet the specific needs and objectives of the client.

 How can I protect myself?